Advent of Code 2015 - Day 5 - Doesn't He Have Intern-Elves For This?

 input.match(/^(?=.*(..).*\1)(?=.*(.).\2.*).*/gm).length;

-Using multiline mode, lookahead patterns and back-references, we are able to evaluate each line based on the given rules like so:
+Using multiline mode, lookahead patterns, and back-references, we evaluate each line based on the given rules as follows:

 • (?=.*(..).*\1) - We first ensure that at least one repeated pair sequence exists somewhere within the line.

-• (?=.*(.).\2.*) - And that there also exists a letter triplet which contains the same letter at the start and end within the line.
+• (?=.*(.).\2.*) - We also ensure that there exists a letter triplet that contains the same letter at the start and end within the line.

-Combined these patterns form our validation logic, allowing us to match and return the total number of lines which conform to the rule set.
+Combined, these patterns form our validation logic, allowing us to match and return the total number of lines that conform to the rule set.